c1au6i0/muaydata/content/about.md

 mathjax: false
 ---

-I am a behavioral pharmacologist, *R* and data enthusiast and reader of [R-bloggers](https://www.r-bloggers.com/).
-I live in the city of the late Edgar and of Dwight Schultz.
+I am a data analysis enthusiast and fan of the art of the eight limbs (Muay Thai).
+I was born and I grow up in the eternal city.
+Now I live in the city of the late Edgar Allan Poe.

+This is where I play with data and `R`.

-This blog was built in *R Studio* using *R Markdown*, *R blogdown* and *Hugo*.
+This blog was built in `RStudio` using `RMarkdown`, `Rblogdown` and `Hugo`.